We’ve collated frequently asked questions about ElectricSQL here, either with answers, or with links and signposts to more information.

 Specific use-case / application examples:

-- personal productivity apps like note taking, recipies, fitness, etc.
+- personal productivity apps like note taking, recipes, fitness, etc.

 - family apps, like a shared shopping list or school-run coordinator